KaesDingeling/Hybrid-Menu/README.md

 # HybridMenu Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+HybridMenu is a UI component add-on for Vaadin 8.

 ## Online demo